How SEO and Search Ads Can Work Together

 - Working with the Google team for optimization?

 - What is the cadence of optimization of keywords and copy to improve the quality score?
 And what’s involved?

+Following this advice should demonstrate how SEO and Search Ads can work together.
 While it’s not a given that your SEO and Ads teams can help each other out, you can help make it much more likely by providing some structure for them to work from.
 Setting clear expectations and providing a guide like this one can improve the chances that everything you learn from your SEO program can inform your Search Ads program and vice versa.